spcourse/python/en/dictionaries/10 dictionaries.md

 to access elements, we use a key.
 Searching for things by their keys is the main reason dictionaries are used so often and why they are such an efficient data structure.
-In a list, if we don't know at what index something is stored exactly, we'd have to loop over the list until we found the matching element.
-Whereas in a dictionary, we can just search by key.
-More on why this is efficient later, for now lets just see a simple example.
+In a list, if we don't know at what index something is stored exactly, we'd have to loop over the list until we found the matching element, whereas in a dictionary, we can just search by key.
+More on why this is efficient later, for now let's just see a simple example.

-One way we could use a dictionary, is to store the mappings in an actual English-Spanish translation dictionary.
+One way we could use a dictionary is to store the mappings in an actual English-Spanish translation dictionary.
 We might have the string "Yes" and we want to store its Spanish translation: